HASwitchPlate/openHASP-docs/docs/compiling.md

 ## Clone openHASP

 Make sure to add the `--recursive` parameter when cloning the project from GitHub.
 Otherwise git will not download the required submodules in the `/lib` subdirectory.
+To clone the current development version (_main_ branch):

 ```bash
 git clone --recursive https://github.com/HASwitchPlate/openHASP